Phone Overuse

 Even with the best intentions, you’ll have mornings when you reach for the phone before you remember not to.
 The habit is deeply grooved; it won’t disappear overnight.

-This is where tools help.
-Minded intercepts that impulsive moment—when you open a new tab or reach for a distraction—and creates a pause.
+This is where tools help. minded intercepts that impulsive moment—when you open a new tab or reach for a distraction—and creates a pause.
 A breath.
 A chance to ask: “Is this what I want right now, or is this autopilot?”

 That pause is the space where choice lives.
 It’s the moment when you can redirect, when the automatic becomes deliberate.
 Over time, that moment of mindfulness replaces the old reflex.